ribl/FBAnnotationClusteringSwift/README.md

 ## Usage

 Use FBViewController.swift as a guide.
 For demonstration purposes, it drops 1000 random pins near Ghana.

+Follow instructions below for a barely-working implementation.

 ### Step 1:  Get a handle to the clustering manager